anydotcrypto/docs.any.sender/README.md

 # any.sender
 ### Transactions made simple!

-The **any.sender** service is a simple and efficient services for sending transactions to Ethereum.
-It offers an API that guarantees a transaction will be mined by a given deadline, so that users don't have to consider nonces and gas prices.
+The **any.sender** service is a simple and efficient way of sending transactions to Ethereum.
+It's API guarantees a transaction will be mined by a given deadline, so that users don't have to consider nonces and gas prices.
 The service is held accountable by a smart contract that trustlessly ensures that either the user transaction is mined before the deadline or compensation is paid out.

 **any.sender** endevours to save precious development time by solving all the edge cases of getting a transaction mined.
 You can focus on what makes your dapp great and feel secure that your transactions will be mined on time, every time.